OctopusDeploy/blog/blog/2020-01/chaos-engineering-and-runbooks/index.md

  - Octopus
 ---

-The promise of declarative systems that automatically reconfigure themselves to the desired state is that most faults that result in resources stopping or being destroyed will be rectified without any manual intervention.
+The promise of declarative systems that automatically reconfigure themselves to a desired state is that most faults from stopped or destroyed resources will be rectified without any manual intervention.
 Kubernetes is a perfect example of this, where deleted pods in a deployment will be recreated as the deployment brings the cluster back to the desired state.

 Proving that a system can tolerate failure of individual components is the essence of chaos engineering.
 In his talk [BoF Deep Dive: Chaos Engineering](https://youtu.be/Qus15C5vT5Y?list=PLj6h78yzYM2PpmMAnvpvsnR4c27wJePh3&t=1447) Sylvain Hellegouarch, the creator of the [Chaos Toolkit](https://chaostoolkit.org/), provides an overview of how to apply chaos engineering to Kubernetes.
 While the technical details of this talk are valuable, it was the advice he gave about how and when to run chaos experiments that is of most interest to Octopus users (this is 24 minutes into the talk):